GlassAlpha/glassalpha/site/docs/getting-started/overview.md

 ## Designed for regulatory compliance

-- **Deterministic outputs** - Byte-identical PDFs on same platform+Python+config
+- **Deterministic outputs** - Byte-identical HTML reports on same platform+Python+config
 - **Complete lineage** - Git SHA, config hash, data hash, seeds recorded
 - **Professional formatting** - Publication-quality reports with visualizations
 - **Audit trails** - Immutable run manifests for regulatory submission

-**Note**: Different platforms (Ubuntu vs macOS) or Python versions produce different PDFs, but each combination is internally consistent.
+**Note**: HTML reports are byte-identical across platforms when using the same Python version and config.
+PDFs may have minor visual differences across platforms due to font rendering and layout engine variations, but are suitable for human review and regulatory submission.
 See [determinism guide](../guides/determinism.md) for details.

 [See compliance mapping →](../compliance/sr-11-7-mapping.md)